giorgiabaiano/Telerilevamento/05_multitemp_.md

 # Reporting Multitemporal analysis in R

-First of all, we should import imahe by:
+First of all, we should import image by:
 ``` r
 im.list # make a list
 gr=im.import("greenland") # to import image